yashsehgal29/Namaste-Mart/README.md

-Creating a comprehensive and informative README file for your e-commerce website project "Namste Mart" is essential for communicating the purpose, setup instructions, and usage of your project.
-Here's a suggested structure for your README file:

----

 # Namste Mart

 Namste Mart is an e-commerce website built with modern web technologies, offering a seamless shopping experience for users.
 This README provides an overview of the project, how to set it up, and other relevant information.